brettz9/jsdoc-jsonschema/README.md

 ## To-dos

+1. Get binary to support saving separate typedefs within a file to different output files
 1. Add whitelist option so only get desired typedef and its parents out of a file (may be useful with `command-line-basics`).
 1. Add support in `json-schema-to-jsdoc`